Which form of Rhubarb-Sherbet do you prefer?

 You can drink a rhubarb-sherbet or use a spoon like a dessert.

-Sherbet is originally a Turkish drink.
+Sherbet is originally a Turkish-drink, with an interesting sherbet-history.
 It is considered a "cooling" drink in the

 Arab world, and no alcohol added.